mananyev/portfolio-performance-tracking/installation.md

 ## 1. Prerequisites

-You must have a configured GCP project with a VM instance (I used a `e2-standard-4` instance with 20GB disk space because I had issues running the Kestra setup with backfill on a smaller, `e2-medium` instance).
+You must have a configured GCP project with a VM instance that you can SSH into (I used a `e2-standard-4` instance with 20GB disk space because I had issues running the Kestra setup with backfill on a smaller, `e2-medium` instance).
 A service account with a credentials `.json` file (and access to BigQuery and Google Cloud Storage).

 > [!TIP]
 > You can follow [this video by Alexey from DataTalksClub](https://youtu.be/ae-CV2KfoN0?si=rVlCuFzk5AkfHLz_) to setup a VM with all the required credentials.

+1. Quite obvious, but you need to have git installed on your VM.
+If that's not the case:

+    1. Simply run `sudo apt-get install git` on Linux.
+    2. Install [git bash](https://git-scm.com/downloads) for Windows (however, I never tested a VM on Windows).

-1. Make sure you have Docker and `docker-compose` installed on your machine.
+2. Make sure you have Docker and `docker-compose` installed on your machine.

     > [!NOTE]
     > To install in Linux terminal, run: